spencerriner/spencerriner.github.io/about.md

 title: About
 ---

 Spencer Riner is the curator and compiler of this system administrator notebook.
-It is meant to store one liners and bits of code that can be referenced later.
+It is meant to store one liners and bits of code that can be referenced in a crunch.